Old Exe Bridge: Later history

 Plans for widening the medieval bridge were considered but dismissed.
 The spans across the river were demolished following the completion of a new, three-arch masonry bridge by Joseph Dixon in 1778.
 Construction of the replacement bridge began in 1770 and suffered a major setback in 1775 when floodwaters washed away much of the part-built structure and damaged its foundations.
 This bridge was built on a different alignment, just upstream from the medieval bridge and crossing on a shorter, horizontal line.
 By then, the marshland over which several of the medieval arches were built had been reclaimed and the river was restricted to a width of 150 ft.
 The medieval arches on the Exeter bank were left intact and eventually buried or incorporated into buildings.
 The 19th-century bridge was itself demolished and replaced with a three-hinged steel arch bridge in 1905, built by Sir John Wolfe Barry, who was also responsible for London's Tower Bridge.
 Barry's bridge lasted about 65 years before it was demolished in favour of a pair of reinforced concrete bridges, which opened in 1969 and 1972.

 Parts of the medieval bridge were exposed when a German bomb exploded nearby during the Exeter Blitz in the Second World War.
 More arches were revealed during the construction of the modern bridges.
 The 20th-century engineers were careful to site the new bridges and their approach roads away from the line of the medieval bridge.
 At this time, part of Frog Street (a road on the river bank) was abandoned.
 During the work, an old brewery and several adjoining buildings along the street were demolished to make way for a new road scheme connecting with the twin bridges.
-One timber-framed house became known as "the House that Moved" after it was saved from demolition and wheeled to a new position.
+One timber-framed house became known as "the House That Moved" after it was saved from demolition and wheeled to a new position.
+The architecture of the house is similar in style to the houses that once stood on the bridge.
 The demolition uncovered five of the medieval arches and, after further excavation, another three and a half arches were exposed, estimated to be around half the original length of the bridge.
 Exeter City Council commissioned local stonemasons to restore the stonework, then landscaped the area around the arches into a public park to display the uncovered arches, which were in remarkably good condition, having been buried for around 200 years.
 The bases of several of the demolished arches survive on the riverbed, and about 25 m of bridge is buried under Edmund Street and the modern bank of the Exe.
 What remains is the oldest surviving bridge of its size in England and the oldest with a chapel still on the bridge in Britain.
-As such, the bridge is a scheduled monument and a grade II listed building, providing it legal protection from modification or demolition.
+As such, the bridge is a scheduled monument and a Grade II listed building, providing it legal protection from modification or demolition.